 Pumps have intake ports to draw in the water (usually near the bottom) and an outlet tube (usually located at the top of the pump).
 Many pumps include a number of different sizes of outlet tubes, or there are multiple fittings to change the size.

-You must match the size of the outlet to flexible plastic tubing that will carry the water to the top of the fountain.
+You must match the size of the outlet tube to flexible plastic tubing that will carry the water to the top of the fountain.
 Rigid tubing is also available.
 The water-carrying tubing is usually sold separately, as are the spray heads and nozzles that produce the fountain effect.

 If you buy a fountain kit, the pump is included, but if you are creating your own DIY design, calculate the pump capacity you will need by measuring the diameter of the spray head in inches.
 Account for 100 GPH for every inch of diameter.